This is the BEST strawberry jam. It’s tangy, all natural, vegan, and so easy. In just 15 minutes you have homemade jam: no canning tools required!

 Step 1: Cook frozen berries with lime juice for 10 minutes.

 Place 1 pound of frozen strawberries, lime juice, and water into a saucepan (see the recipe below for quantities).
 Cook over medium heat for about 10 minutes, stirring occasionally, until the berries are fully broken down.
 Break down the berries by smashing them with a fork into chunky but uniform texture.

-Step 2: Stir in the chia seeds and maple.
-Rest for 5 minutes to thicken.
+Step 2: Stir in the chia seeds and allow to thicken.

 Turn off the heat.
 Stir in the chia seeds, maple, lime zest and vanilla.
 Let the mixture sit for 5 to 7 minutes and watch the magic happen.
 Voila!
 The strawberries naturally thicken into a strawberry jam.